testingisdocumenting/znai/td-documentation-cli/documentation/layout/two-sides-pages.md

 # Details Side

-Use right pane to display additional details.
-It could be a REST request response or a code snippet.
+Use the right pane to display additional details.
+It could be a REST response or a code snippet.

-Use `include-meta` in front of a content to place a content to the right side.
+Use `include-meta` in front of some content to place it on the right side of the page.
-All the content after that will go to the right side.
+All the following content will go to the right side.
 At the start of a new section it will be reset.

 ```markdown
 :include-open-api: snippets/open-api/uber.json {method: "get", path: "/estimates/time"}